MSc in Infrastructure Engineering and Management: Career, Skills, Scope, Options, Outlook

 • A bachelor's degree in a related field, such as civil engineering, construction management, or environmental engineering.
 Some programs may also consider applicants with degrees in other fields if they have relevant coursework or experience.

-• A strong academic background, with a minimum GPA often required for admission.
+• A strong academic background and minimum GPA are often required for admission.

 • Letters of recommendation, a statement of purpose, and a resume or CV may also be required as part of the application process.